Advice > Coaching

 We’ve worked with many candidates from non-related industries, such as consulting, who transitioned into FAANG without any technical skills necessary.

 The level of technical expertise required also depends on which company you want to get into.
-For example, Google expects its product managers to have strong technical skills but Meta and Amazon often don’t and are more focused on soft skills.
+For example, Google expects its product managers to have strong technical skills (ideally with technical degrees) but Meta and Amazon often don’t and are more focused on soft skills.

 1.4 MBAs as a route in to big tech